51+ SaaS Statistics For 2026: Market Growth, Funding & Trends

 4. The Most Significant Number of SaaS Businesses Were Established in 2015 and 2017

-In 2022, 344 SaaS businesses emerged, with 334 focusing on profit-making and the others being non-profit.
-2015 and 2017 witnessed the highest surge in the creation of new SaaS companies, numbering 1,469 and 1,460, respectively.
+In 2022, 344 software-as-a-service businesses emerged, with 334 focusing on profit-making and the others being non-profit according to Crunchbase data.
+2015 and 2017 witnessed the highest surge in the creation of new software companies, numbering 1,469 and 1,460, respectively.

 The momentum of launching new SaaS firms slowed down in the years 2018, 2019, and 2020.
+Understanding these startup funding stages helps sales teams identify the best time to approach new companies.

 5. Adobe is the 5th Largest SaaS Company

-A recent poll highlighted that out of ten tech options, SaaS topped the list as the prime enabler for reaching business objectives.
+A recent poll highlighted that out of ten tech options, software-as-a-service topped the list as the prime enabler for reaching business objectives.
 Of the 1,724 participants, 73% viewed SaaS as somewhat important.
 38% labeled it “crucial,” while another 35% rated it as “quite important” for their business growth.

 SaaS Location Stats